ClaireWrightMi/MLP_image_prep/README.md

 **MAKE SURE YOUR ENVIRONMENT IS ACTIVE BEFORE DOING THIS, IF NOT, RETURN TO STEP 4.**

-1. In the command line, navigate to the directory for the code (notice the different slashes on Windows vs Mac)
+1. In the command line, navigate to the directory for the code (notice the different slashes on Windows vs Mac).
+Replace the words Folder with the correct path to your MLP_image_prep folder.

+	* To find the path on Windows, navigate to the MLP_image_prep.py file in File Explorer, right click, choose properties, and check the File location under details

+	* To find the path on Mac, navigate to the MLP_image_prep.py file in Finder, right click, choose Get Info, and check Where

 	Windows:
 	```console